We Broke Down the Top 5 Grocery Delivery Services So You Don’t Have to

-Where: Instacart is available in 40 states, plus Washington, D.C.
-See the full map to zoom in on your location.
+Where: Instacart is available in all 50 states, plus Washington, D.C.
+Check out the full list of locations.

 Pricing: Instacart’s rundown of available stores in your area includes notes on each retailer’s pricing policy.
 While most locations offer “everyday store prices,” others make it clear that the convenience of Instacart means you’ll pay higher prices than you would in stores.

 Membership: Membership isn’t required to use the service, but if you’d rather skip the delivery fee every time you place an order, you can sign up for Instacart Express.
-In exchange for a fee of $149 per year, you’ll get free delivery for every order over $35.
+In exchange for a fee of $99 per year or $9.99 per month, you’ll get free delivery for every order over $35.
 Express service also exempts you from peak pricing when Instacart is busy.

 Coupon policy: Instacart doesn’t honor sale prices in stores or manufacturer’s coupons.
 Instead, it offers special promotions you’ll see when you log in to your account.
 Once you order the required amount or type of product, the discount automatically applies to your order.

-What: Shipt delivers from a variety of grocery stores in your area.
+What: Shipt delivers from a variety of grocery stores.
 Liquor delivery is also available in some locations.

-Membership: Shipt offers a free two-week trial before it charges you $99 annually or $14 per month for unlimited free delivery.
+Membership: Shipt charges you $99 annually or $14 per month for unlimited free delivery.

 Delivery cost: Members must spend at least $35 to get free delivery.
 If your order is less than that, you have to pay a $7 delivery fee.
+You could also be charged $7 for alcohol purchases.
 Tips are permitted.